 Updates:

-The boat was repaired and relaunched, and the second voyage landed in Plymouth, UK.
+The boat was repaired and relaunched by many community members, and the R/V Celtic Explorer relaunched it.
+This second voyage brought the miniboat to Plymouth, UK.

 • About Us - Kaitlyn Dow's Research Project